NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 5/287'S Powerful Ghost.md

     desc: "  In each 24-hour period, 287's ghost must use Feed on the Living to consume 30 HP (any HP the ghost would gain count toward this total, even if the ghost has enough HP that they don't actually regain the full amount).
 If the ghost hasn't consumed enough HP, they mindlessly and recklessly feed on any living creature they come across until satiated."

   - name: "[[Creature Family Ability Glossary/(Ghost) Telekinetic Assault|Telekinetic Assault]]"
-    desc: "`pf2:2` (divine) The ghost cries out in pain and anguish as small objects and debris fly about in a @Template[emanation|distance:30].
+    desc: "`pf2:2` (divine) The ghost cries out in pain and anguish as small objects and debris fly about in a 30-foot emanation.
 Creatures in this area take 6d6 bludgeoning damage, subject to a basic DC 30 Reflex check save."

 ```